 - As of June 5, there are 99 confirmed cases in Crawford County and 211 confirmed cases in Richland County.

 - Avita Health System is closely following recommendations from the U.S. Centers for Disease Control and Prevention (CDC) and Ohio Department of Health (ODH) to diagnose and treat patients with COVID-19.

 - Call the ODH Hotline for questions about Coronavirus: 1-833-4ASKODH or 1-833-427-5634

 - For updated information on the international outbreak, follow the daily World Health Organization Situation Report.

 - We’re taking precautions to ensure a safe environment for all patients, visitors, and staff.
 If you have flu-like symptoms, including fever or cough, and have an upcoming appointment, please call your provider to let them know.
 Please avoid visiting the hospitals or ambulatory locations if you have flu-like symptoms, including fever or cough.

-In an effort to mitigate exposure and the spread of COVID-19, we are taking proactive measures to protect our patients, employees, medical staff, volunteers and the community.
-We have executed the conservation of inventories of personal protective equipment (PPE) and are implementing the following temporary precautions:
+In an effort to limit exposure and help prevent the spread of COVID-19, we have implemented numerous safety measures to protect our patients, employees, medical staff, volunteers and the community.
+Our temporary precautions include:

 - No visitors are permitted.
 Exceptions include:

 - Patients receiving end-of-life care

 - Maternity patients are limited to 1 support person during the entire duration of stay.
 The support person must be the same person for the entire duration.